 DO YOUR OWN RESEARCH.

-Get an idea of the essays your child will need to write by reading the Common App prompts and supplement essays that some colleges may require.
-Supplements can be found on each college's page at Commonapp.org.
-Paste the prompts into document.
+Get an idea of the essays your child will need to write by reading the Common App prompts, the UC PIQs and a few supplements that some colleges may require.

-Reflect on your child’s high school years and jot down instances when he or she overcame obstacles, assumed responsibility, and handled difficult situations with good judgment.
+Reflect on your child’s past few years and jot down instances when they overcame obstacles, assumed responsibility, and handled difficult situations with good judgment.
 Looking at their resume would be helpful.
 Next, make a list of your child’s interests and achievements in and out of school.
-Make note of the items that you feel best illustrates your child's strengths and personality could be developed into essay material.
+Think about their quirks and daily routines.
+Whatever anecdotes that illustrates your child's strengths and personality could be developed into essay material.

 SYNC UP THE POSSIBILITIES WITH PROMPTS.

-See if you can correlate any of items you listed with the essay questions.
-For example, a story about teaching swimming at a public pool or camp, they might use a story from that experience for this essay question: “How do you participate in the life of your community?”
-(Read about the Power of Stories).
-For more suggestions on where to look for stories, go to Find Your Ideas.
+Correlate the items in your bank with the essay questions.
+For example, if your student taught swimming at a public pool or camp, they might use a story from that experience for this essay question: “How do you participate in the life of your community?”

 READ GREAT ADMISSIONS ESSAYS.

 KEEP IT LIGHT.

 When you speak with your student about the essays do it casually, in response to something else.
 For example, if your child is complaining about how hard it is to nail that Mozart violin solo, you might reply, “your commitment to the violin is really impressive.
-This Mozart solo might actually make a good college essay.”
-If they don’t want to talk about the idea, just drop it.
-It’s enough to have planted that seed.
+Sweating over this solo might actually make a good college essay.”
+If they roll their eyes, drop it.
+It’s enough to have planted a seed.